 As important as Christmas is to Western consumers, the Chinese Lunar New Year is like Christmas on steroids.
-According to China UnionPay, last year Chinese consumers spent 462 billion yuan (over 94 billion Australian dollars) during the Lunar New Year holiday, a figure that was a year-on-year increase of a whopping 48.1%.
+According to China UnionPay, last year Chinese consumers spent 926 billion yuan (around 185 billion Australian dollars) during the Lunar New Year holiday, a figure that was a year-on-year increase of 10%, according to the Ministry of Commerce.

 China’s home to a flourishing technology market with entrepreneurs developing hundreds of new apps every day.
 Recently, these apps have even been challenging China’s stable giants like Tencent, Alibaba and Baidu.

 In this article, we’ll take a quick look at four of China’s fastest-growing apps, and reveal how marketers can leverage these apps to drive ..Read more

 Social media is a particularly potent marketing weapon in China, with more than 80% of internet users accessing social networks regularly – around 60% of WeChat users access the platform more than ten times a day.
 But it is not just the high user engagement that makes social media such a unique opportunity for brands – it is also the unfettered..Read more